CCDirectLink/CCModDB/CONTRIBUTING.md

 ## Mod structure
 - The entrypoint for all mods is `mod.js`.
 This file **must** exist and be located in the root directory of the repository.
+- Mods **must** have releases as compressed container (zip)

 ## Database structure
-- All mods will be added as submodules.
+- All mods will be added to the `mods.json`
+- All container are protected with a hash

 ## How to add your mod
-Use the pull request feature for an submodule update or for new mod integrations.
+Use the pull request feature to submit your mod by adding it to the `mods.json`